frett27/Ada-Synthetizer/README.md

 As this library handle a simple level of synthetizer, there are no notions of instruments.
 These concepts can be introduced easily in a layer based on this library.

-An example of a result, reading a Midi File can be listened here : 2018-04-22_example_rendering

 **Disclamer** : This library is still in the early stage of a sound engine for using on organ software, this is not yet ready for production.
 But opened to any contributions, or improvements